frnrbt/ondorse-home/index.md

           indirect AML-CFT risks.
         type: faq_item
         question: How can Ondorse help stay on top of asset freeze?
-      - question: Who does Ondorse work with?
-        answer: >
-          Ondorse was designed for financial companies but also works with marketplaces and platforms considering creating a unified KYC/KYB on SME vendors to help better detect vendor fraud.
-        type: faq_item
     type: section_faq
 seo:
   title: Ondorse